 But from those who seemed to be something—

 The word “seemed” signifies to be of opinion, to suppose.
 The reputed leaders of the Jerusalem Council did not intimidate Paul.
-Paul recognized that James, Peter and John held high esteem in the church in Jerusalem (2:9) and that was also the general accepted opinion of Christians.
+Paul recognized that James, Peter, and John held high esteem in the church in Jerusalem (Ga 2:9), and that was also the generally accepted opinion of Christians.
 This did not daunt Paul from setting forth his message at the Council.

 whatever they were, it makes no difference to me;